Hermann Warmbold: Second term

 He was appointed against minister later that same year under Franz von Papen.
 He was also the acting Reich Minister of Labour for 5 days until 6 June when Hugo Schäffer was appointed minister.
 Soon after, he was part of the delegation to the Lausanne Conference of 1932.
-In order to fund Papen's employment bill, which in the end cost $500,000,000, he embraced a reduction on interest rates on internal debt.
+To fund Papen's employment bill, which in the end cost $500,000,000, he embraced a reduction on interest rates on internal debt.
 He also criticized reparations payments from World War One as having hurt the agriculture of Germany.
 It was generally predicted that Warmbold would lost his spot as minister upon Papen resigning, but he retained his ministerial role in Kurt von Schleicher's cabinet starting 3 December 1932.

 He said in January 1933 that he thought the Great Depression was nearly over, as evidenced by the gain in long-term German loans abroad.
 He resigned on 28 January 1933 upon Adolf Hitler becoming chancellor.